squaremo/rabbitmq-lvc-plugin/README.md

 ### Values v. deltas

 One question that springs to mind when considering last value caches is "what if I'm sending deltas rather than the whole value?".
-Thre LVC exchange doesn't address this use case, but you could do it by using two exchanges and posting full values to the LVC (from the originating process -- presumably you'd be using deltas to save on
+The LVC exchange doesn't address this use case, but you could do it by using two exchanges and posting full values to the LVC (from the originating process -- presumably you'd be using deltas to save on